 Krasner ran for district attorney of Philadelphia in 2017 on a platform of progressive criminal justice reform.
 He vowed to reduce incarceration rates in Philadelphia by ending criminal charges for marijuana possessions, ending cash bail for those facing misdemeanors and/or nonviolent felonies, and calling for more police accountability.
 You can read more about his campaign promises here, and see how well he kept them here.

-Krasner is currently facing a primary challenge against attorney and homicide prosecutor Carlos Vega.
-During the campaign, he has faced criticism for presiding over his office during a time of rising homicide rates.
+Krasner was just re-elected for a second term.
+Late in his tenure, he has faced criticism for presiding over his office during a time of rising homicide rates.
 (We have a whole podcast about that.)

 THE CITIZEN’S COVERAGE OF LARRY KRASNER